PRX/announce/README.md

 ### Announce lets your services know about events, and helps you process them.

-Announce is a gem to support using pub sub messages for events.
+It supports the publish/subscribe pattern, applied to sending out messages for events structed as `action`s that happen to `subject`s.

-It is built on top of other job processors, like `shoryuken` to process the messages.
+Announce does not include its own job processor, as projects will likely already be running a process to handle asynchronous processing.
+Instead, it is built to integrate with existing job processors, like `shoryuken`, so you don't have some workers written different ways or running in separate processes.

-You can use ActiveJob classes to process the messages.
+You can also write ActiveJob classes to process announce messages, further allowing a consistent abstraction of how asynchronous processing is handled.

-The basic purpose of it is to send event messages out from one of your services or applications, but without knowing who will receive it.
-Then, other services can pick and choose which events to receive by subscribing to them, and having their workers perform work starting with those messages.
+With announce, an application or service can send event messages out, but without knowing who will receive them or how they will be processed.
+Then, without the publishing app having any awareness, other services can pick and choose which events to receive by subscribing to them, and process them appropriately.

-All events are structured as a combination of `subject` and `action`, and those values and the message itself are the required arguments for sending a message:
+All message events are structured as a combination of `subject` and `action`, and those values and the message itself are the required arguments for sending a message:
 ```ruby
 # You can send a message from the Announce module directly
 Announce.publish(:story, :publish, id: story.id)